If

 to foil The Master's latest attempt to rule over the universe,

-resulting in the Doctor falling from a deep space radio dish
+resulting in The Doctor falling from a deep space radio dish

 when he tried to transmit a signal that would drain away the

 entropy threatening the universe.
-Luckily for the Doctor this
+Luckily for The Doctor this

 event had already been prepared for when his companions witnessed